If you're looking for a way to convert your bike into an electric bike, DIY conversion kits are the perfect option.

 1. The bases of building electric bikes with electric conversion kits

-Beginning with a guide as to how to DIY your e-bike, we look at how to build an electric bike while only gently stretching your existing skills.
+Beginning with a guide on how to DIY your e-bike, we look at how to build an electric bike while gently stretching your existing skills.

 Starting at the easy hobbyist's end and going to the engineer's fun quest at the other, let's cover all the bases of building an e-bike from a kit or from scratch.